 Minimum Compensation Requirement

 Before venturing any further, the first step of the analysis should be to look at whether your level of compensation even qualifies you for the exemption.
 Unlike the professional and administrative exemptions which require an actual salary (a fixed amount of money paid regardless of hours worked or quality of work), the exemption for computer industry workers looks at an hourly pay threshold.
-For the exemption to apply the computer employee must receive an hourly wage equal to or greater than $42.35.
-Salaried workers, meanwhile, must receive an annual salary of at least $88,231.26 to be considered exempt.
-Both of these numbers are set to increase on January 1, 2018 due to a planned increase of California’s minimum wage.
+For the exemption to apply the computer employee must receive an hourly wage equal to or greater than $43.58.
+Salaried workers, meanwhile, must receive an annual salary of at least $90,790.07 to be considered exempt.

-Since federal law dictates a lower minimum compensation ($27.63 per hour) in order for an employee to be considered an exempt computer professional, California’s courts will use the more favorable state laws in determining exempt vs. nonexempt status.
+Since federal law dictates a lower minimum compensation ($27.63 per hour) for an employee to be considered an exempt computer professional, California courts will use the more favorable state laws in determining exempt vs. nonexempt status.

 Necessary Job Duties

-In order for a computer professional to be considered exempt, Pursuant to Labor Code section 515, the worker must spend over half of their work time engaged in tasks which are “intellectual and creative” in nature.
+For a computer professional to be considered exempt under Labor Code section 515, the worker must spend over half of their work time engaged in tasks which are “intellectual and creative” in nature.
 This means that the worker must be engaged in duties that consist of one or more of the following:

 - The application of systems analysis techniques and procedures, including consulting with users, to determine hardware, software, or system functional specifications; OR